Furnace Installation and Replacement Services in Northern Virginia

 A single-stage furnace is the simplest type of furnace to choose from.
 Due to its straightforward design and operation, a single-stage furnace is the most affordable system on the market.
 However, the drawback of a single-stage furnace is that it is the least efficient of the three furnace options.
 With one on and off switch and no varied settings, the single-stage furnace can create uneven heat in large homes.

 Unlike single-stage furnaces, a two-stage furnace is designed with low and high-output levels.
 Two heat output settings allow you to heat your home more evenly and efficiently than a single-stage furnace.
 A two-stage furnace running at half-speed is also quieter than its single-stage counterpart, creating a harmonious home for you to hunker down all winter long.

 Variable-speed furnaces set the bar high for all other furnaces on the market.
 These furnaces can run longer at a slower speed, improve the efficiency of your home, and lower your energy bills.
-Our team provides installation services for variable-speed furnaces in Alexandria, VA and other areas.
+Our team provides furnace installation services for variable-speed furnaces in Alexandria, VA and other areas.
 Furnaces with variable speeds do not cycle on and off like other furnaces.
 This makes variable-speed systems less susceptible to breakdowns.
 Variable-speed furnaces can also improve your indoor air quality, reducing the risk of you and your family developing respiratory problems caused by debris and mold.

 When Should I Replace My Furnace?

 The life of your furnace depends on the type of furnace, how often it is used, how well it is maintained, and the quality of the furnace you have.
 If your furnace is old, unevenly heating your home, causing spikes in your energy bill, or has visible rust and damage, these are signs it’s time to hire a professional to perform a furnace replacement.
 Book an appointment with our team to receive assistance choosing the best furnace model for your specific needs.